jakmeier/www.jakobmeier.ch/_posts/en/2023-02-01-new-process-model.md

 ![Show where to click on the network tab.](/assets/img/23/distributed_wasm/click_on_network.png#center)

 A random ID should appear.
 Press "Find Peer" on device 1 first.
 It will now connect to a signaling server that I'm hosting.
 (Yes, connection establishment requires an Internet connection and relies on this server.
 It's not fully local in this demo.)
 The signaling server is a simple service that forwards messages between two parties with a matching id.
-Review [the full code on GitHub](https://github.com/jakmeier/distributed-wasm-rt-demo/blob/4a15de702df1a70086d245ea35b7f84280d3c0d4/webrtc-signaling-server/src/main.rs).
+Review [the full code on GitHub][signaling-server-main].

 On your second device, replace the random id generated on this device with the id from the first device.
 Press "Find Peer" and wait.
 If both devices are in the